Aldershot Town F.C.: Football League

 Sixteen years after the demise of Aldershot F.C., the town of Aldershot had a Football League team again.
 The club retained much of the 2007–08 promotion winning team, and added several signings, both permanent and on loan.
 Gary Waddock and Martin Kuhl also committed their futures to the club by signing new three-year contracts.
 Joel Grant was sold to Crewe Alexandra for £130,000, a club record.
 On the opening day of the 2008–09 season, Aldershot Town won their first league game on their return to the Football League at Accrington Stanley 1–0.
 This was followed four days later by the club's first ever EFL Cup game, against Coventry City at the Ricoh Arena, which the Shots lost 3–1.
 The Shots finished fifteenth in League Two in their first season in the Football League.

 Two months into the 2009–10 season, manager Gary Waddock and assistant Martin Kuhl accepted offers to join Wycombe Wanderers.
-Jason Dodd was appointed as Caretaker Manager, assisted by Paul Williams before Kevin Dillon, the former first-team coach of Reading, was appointed as Waddock's permanent successor in November 2009.
-Two days later Dillon appointed Gary Owers as his assistant manager.
+Kevin Dillon, the former first-team coach of Reading, was appointed as Waddock's permanent successor in November 2009.
 Under the new management team Aldershot finished the season in sixth place, qualifying them for the play-offs, where they lost 3–0 on aggregate to Rotherham United.

-In January 2011 Kevin Dillon and assistant Gary Owers had left the club by mutual agreement, with the club lying 20th in League Two, after winning just 6 out of 22 league games.
+In January 2011 Kevin Dillon left the club by mutual agreement, with the club lying 20th in League Two, after winning just 6 out of 22 league games.
 Dillon was replaced by Newport County manager Dean Holdsworth.
 Holdsworth succeeded in removing the threat of relegation, eventually guiding the club to 14th position in a run which included only 4 defeats in the second half of the season.

 Aldershot finished 11th in the 2011–12.
 A good run in the League Cup saw Aldershot take on Manchester United at home, which ended in a 3–0 victory for the Red Devils.
 Holdsworth was sacked by Aldershot on 20 February 2013 with the team in 20th place in League Two.